MosesSupposes/Purescript-By-Example/text/chapter14.md

 - The `Game` monad and its associated actions, developed in chapter 11, constitute a domain-specific language for the domain of _text adventure game development_.
 - The library of combinators which we wrote for the `Async` and `Parallel` functors in chapter 12 could be considered an example of a domain-specific language for the domain of _asynchronous programming_.
-- The `purescript-quickcheck` package, covered in chapter 13, is a domain-specific language for the domain of _generative testing_.
+- The `quickcheck` package, covered in chapter 13, is a domain-specific language for the domain of _generative testing_.
 Its combinators enable a particularly expressive notation for test properties.

 This chapter will take a more structured approach to some of standard techniques in the implementation of domain-specific languages.
 It is by no means a complete exposition of the subject, but should provide you with enough knowledge to build some practical DSLs for your own tasks.